 (i) recommending to Senate approval of the introduction of new postgraduate research awards.

-(j) recommending to Senate approval of the introduction or amendments of collaborative provision or dual awards with respect to postgraduate research degree programmes.
+(j) approval of, or recommending to Senate approval of, the introduction or amendments of collaborative provision or dual awards with respect to postgraduate research degree programmes.

 4. In carrying out these duties the Committee also: